 Effective January 2020, Ohio’s audit statute requires audits of general elections and primary elections conducted in even-numbered years.
+The Secretary of State’s most recent directive on “Post-Election Activities,” contained in Ohio’s Election Official Manual, also requires audits following each general election, including in odd years.
 The statute generally requires at least three contests to be audited, and expressly includes all types of ballots.
 Audit procedures are promulgated by directives from the Secretary of State, which may either allow county officials to choose from three methods to conduct the audit, or require one of the methods to be used: a risk-limiting audit protocol, a “percentage-based” audit protocol, or another protocol approved by the Secretary of State.
 (The percentage is not specified in statute, but in recent years has been 5% of ballots cast in each county.)
 The audit may expand to a full hand count, and is binding on the results, but the statutory timeline allows the audit to be completed after the safe harbor date for choosing presidential electors.
-See, ORC 3505.331 and Ohio’s Election Official Manual, Chapter 9 Section 1.03.
+See, ORC 3505.331 and Ohio’s Election Official Manual, Chapter 11 Section 11.03.

-Unless otherwise specified, statutory references are to Ohio’s Election Official Manual, Chapter 9 Section 1.03.
+Unless otherwise specified, references are to Ohio’s Election Official Manual, Chapter 11 Section 11.03.

 Voting Systems Used